jg-rp/liquid/docs/environment.md

 ## Managing tags and filters

-As you'd expect, [`builtin.register()`](api/builtin.md#liquid.builtin.register) registers all the default tags and filters with the environment.
+[`builtin.register()`](api/builtin.md#liquid.builtin.register) registers all the default tags and filters with the environment.
 You are encouraged to override `setup_tags_and_filters()` in your `Environment` subclasses to add optional or custom tags and filters, remove unwanted default tags and filters, and possibly replace default implementation with your own.

 It's also OK to manipulate [`Environment.tags`](api/environment.md#liquid.Environment.tags) and [`Environment.filters`](api/environment.md#liquid.Environment.filters) directly after an `Environment` instance has been created.
 They are just dictionaries mapping tag names to instances of [`Tag`](api/tag.md) and filter names to callables, respectively.